-In virtually every legal drama on television you can expect to see the attorney for a plaintiff argue that their client has experienced “pain and suffering” due to a personal injury event, and therefore deserves significant financial compensation.
+In virtually every legal drama on television you can expect to see the attorney for a plaintiff argue that their client has experienced “pain and suffering” due to a personal injury lawyer in Long Island event, and therefore deserves significant financial compensation.
 In most cases in these shows, the judge ends up awarding the plaintiff millions of dollars in damages, and the characters are able to live happily ever after.

 While the “pain and suffering” concept certainly makes for great television, the reality of it can be quite a bit more complicated.
 Anyone who has experienced a personal injury is going to have experienced pain and suffering.
 If there was no pain and suffering, there would have been no injury for which to sue.
 This is why it is important to have an understanding of what “pain and suffering” actually means from a legal standpoint.